yahoo/state-space-tooling/README.md

 Generally, the dependencies are among:
 - The Hyperledger Fabric database and its Public Key Infrastructure (PKI) services.
 - Various components of the Tunitas system; <em>e.g.</em> the [Basic Components](https://github.com/yahoo/tunitas-basic).
-- A modern (C++2a) development environment.
+- A modern C++ development environment, meaning C++20 or C++23, C++2b where available.
-- A recent Fedora, but any recent Linux distro should suffice.
+- A recent Fedora, <em>e.g.</em>, Fedora 35 will suffice but any recent Linux distro should suffice.

-The State Space project was developed on Fedora 27 through Fedora 30 using GCC 7 and GCC 8 with `-fconcepts` and at least `-std=c++1z`.
-More details on the development environment and the build system can be found in [temerarious-flagship](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).
+The State Space project was developed on Fedora 27 through Fedora 34 using GCC.
+At this juncture, GCC 12 is preferred, though GCC 11 is the minimum requirement.
+Because the development started with GCC 7 &amp; GCC 8 using `-fconcepts` and `-std=c++1z`, there are still remnants of older compilers and older versions of C++ throughout the code base..
+More details on the expected development environment and the build system can be found in [temerarious-flagship](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).

 ## Installation